 Federal Historic Preservation Tax Credit Program (administered through CT SHPO):

-10% on in use non-historic (pre-1937) non-residential depreciable buildings with substantial rehabilitation;
+[10% on in use non-historic (pre-1937) non-residential depreciable buildings with substantial rehabilitation - phased out as of 2018];

 20% on in use certified historic (on National Register) depreciable buildings with substantial rehabilitation to Secretary of Interior (SOI) Standards.